 We all have an important role to contribute to the reduction of violence, crime and disorder in our community.
 As part of our Criminal Justice Strategy we will continue to develop our approach to reducing offending and reoffending.
-Our Community Justice Outcome Improvement Plan 2017-2022 can be found on our website using the link in appendix 3.
+Our Community Justice Outcome Improvement Plan 2017-2022 can be found by clicking here.

-We will look to strengthen our whole-system approach and will develop our system of early and effective intervention with young people involved in offending.
+We will look to strengthen our whole-system approach to offending extending, and develop our system of early and effective intervention to young people involved in offending.
 We will ensure that, where we can, we divert young people from offending.
 Where this is not possible, we will provide safe alternatives to young people being detained in custody.